wqking/metapp/doc/core-concepts.md

 metapp::getMetaType<int>()->getUnifiedType() == metapp::getMetaType<const int>()->getUnifiedType();
 metapp::getMetaType<std::string>()->getUnifiedType() == metapp::getMetaType<volatile std::string>()->getUnifiedType();
 ```
 `UnifiedType` is an opaque type, so it's a `const void *`.
-It's only function is to identify or compare types.
+Its only function is to identify or compare types.

 Both MetaType and UnifiedType can be used to identify C++ type, they are the C++ `typeid` in metapp.